At a Glance

 - Why this job: Make a real difference in young people's lives while gaining valuable experience.

-- Qualifications: Compassionate individuals with a desire to help; no specific experience required.
+- Qualifications: Compassionate individuals with a passion for helping others are encouraged to apply.

 - Other info: This is a temporary role with potential for future opportunities.